- Biomedical Waste

 - Onsite Sewage Disposal

 - Pools and Spas

 - Water Quality Research

 Downtown Service Center, 1300 West Gregory Street, Pensacola, FL 32501

 The Biomedical Waste Inspection Program is designed to protect the public from risks associated with potentially infectious biomedical waste.
 This is conducted by regulating the generation, transport, storage and treatment of biomedical waste through processes other than incineration.
 The Department of Environmental Protection has primary responsibility for biomedical waste incineration and final disposal.

 The governing authority for this program is Florida Statute 381.0098 and Florida Administrative Code 64E-16 (60.33kb; pdf).

-The facilities below are inspected in Escambia, Santa Rosa, Okaloosa and Walton counties include, but are not limited to the following:
+Inspected facilities in Escambia, Santa Rosa, Okaloosa and Walton counties include, but are not limited to the following: